WORKING IN CT

 HOW THE CT PROGRAM WORKS

-Students in the program complete CT courses delivered in an online environment by one of the MiRIS colleges through Michigan Colleges Online (micollegesonline.org).
-Clinical education courses are arranged through the MiRIS Consortium’s Program Director in collaboration with the CT departments of affiliating hospitals, clinics or other CT provider facilities.
+Students in the program complete CT courses delivered in an online environment by one of the EPiC colleges through Michigan Colleges Online (micollegesonline.org).
+Clinical education courses are arranged through the EPiC Consortium’s Program Director in collaboration with the CT departments of affiliating hospitals, clinics or other CT provider facilities.
 These experiences are developed to meet the established objectives and eligibility requirements of the American Registry of Radiologic Technologists (ARRT) and prepare students to complete the CT certification exam.

 For more information on the program and to read the student handbook.